 The need to process and transport crops from farm to market have many similarities between traditional and vertical farming.
 One advantage of vertical is the proximity to customers.
 Farm land can be rural in nature, which increases the transportation length required.
 This can be mitigated through “agritainment” which brings customers to the farm.
 For traditional farms think apple picking or hay rides.
 For vertical farming this can be done through community outreach such as school visits and tours for interested local citizens.
 Bringing exposure to a vertical farm through media and in-person visits can be critical to the success of the farm.
 These projects are unique and not common place as of yet.
 To break down preconceived notions of what they are and how they operate can foster a positive relationship between customers and farmers.
 A large reason for farmers markets and direct sales success is this very relationship that is formed.
 People appreciate and deserve to know where their food comes from.

 Our intention for the Glens Falls pilot is to never displace sales with existing local farms.
 Instead, we seek to find opportunities where produce being sourced in non-local ways and serve as a local more sustainable supplier to food service and hospitality establishments within Glens Falls.

 Vertical and traditional farms both face challenges on the road to profitability.
-Vertical farms can suffer from quick timelines for return on investment (ROI).
+Vertical farms are expected to have rapid return on investments (ROI) of 1 to 5 years.
 Vertical farms are commonly judged on a 1-5 year ROI while traditional farms this figure could be 10-25 years.
-A reason for this is the relative newness of vertical operations.
+A reason for this is the relative novelty of vertical operations.
 As time goes on and these systems become more commonplace, this difference between the two may shrink.